christina-grannas/swagger-test/user-testing/add-shipping-costs.md

-# Add shipping cost
+# Add shipping costs

 It's possible to add shipping cost to your customer's order.
 Shipping costs are usually affected at the end of the payment flow when your customer's address is specified.
-To handle this, your site need to interact with the Easy Checkout during the payment session.
+To handle this, your site need to interact with the Easy Checkout during ongoing the payment session.

-Shipping costs are added to the order as a regular item in the `order` object.
-However, To enable destination based shipping cost, merchant must set the shipping cost flag when creating the payment (checkout.shipping.merchantHandlesShippingCost):
+Shipping costs are added to the order as a regular item in the `order` object passed to the Payment API.
+However, to enable destination based shipping cost, you must set the flag `merchantHandlesShippingCost` to `true` when creating the payment object using the Payment API.
+In this way, Easy Checkout will